 HoUSes compete quarterly for SPIRIT points with the winner of the nine weeks receiving six SPIRIT points, second place receiving five SPIRIT points, etc. The winning HoUSe receives the Fr.
 Larry McBride SPIRIT Cup.
 This trophy is a traveling trophy awarded annually and engraved with the year and HoUSe name.
 The winning HoUSe will also have their flag displayed in front of the building for the entirety of the following school year.

-Please click on the images below to learn more about each HoUSe (patron saint of courage, HoUSe leaders, non-profit/philanthropy group, motto/scripture, etc.), the current Scoreboards, and the CARDINAL 10!
+Please click on the images below to learn more about each HoUSe (patron HoUSe Saint, HoUSe leaders, non-profit/philanthropy group, motto/scripture, etc.), the current Scoreboards, the CARDINAL 10, and the HNS Theme of the year!